jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/delegationProcess/delegationProcess.rst

 2. In the mailbox field of opened window find and select desired delegate mailbox by name, UUID or alias (or enter email address) and click Confirm

+.. warning:: Role can not be delegated to mailbox which is already participating in the specific role

 .. image:: delegation_pic/delegationModal.png
    :width: 600
    :align: center

 3. When it is done envelope will be received by mailbox which was selected for delegation
-4. Delegate will be able to perform all actions which were assigned to initiator role or cancel the delegation
+4. Delegate will be able to perform all actions which were assigned to initiator role or perform delegation to another mailbox

+.. note:: Each delegate can perform delegation to another mailbox (if it is not prohibited by envelope/template configuration or user to mailbox permissions)

 .. image:: delegation_pic/delegationCancel.png
    :width: 600